ENG 501 - Structure of the English Language

 Hours: 3

-ENG 776 - Methods and Methodologies in Writing Studies
+ENG 776 - Writing Studies Methods and Methodologies

 Hours: 3

-This course will provide an introduction to research methods and methodologies commonly used in rhetoric, composition, writing studies, and literacy studies.
-Topics include the following: histories of research methods and methodologies; connections among (and understandings of) methods; practical guidance for student-selected, original research; and methodologies as theories that guide our use of methods.
+This course will provide an introduction to research design ethics, methods, and methodologies commonly used in rhetoric, composition, writing studies, and literacy studies.
 Students will learn how to create and sustain a research project by drawing attention to how methods and methodologies can enable, constrain, and complicate our work.
-Students will have the chance to learn about various methods (such as interviewing, archival work, grounded theory, ethnography) as well methodologies (such as feminist, transnational, racial).
+This is an approved doctoral research tools course.

 Hours: 3